The Lexile Framework® for Reading is a reading measurement that matches readers to text. Two Lexile® measures form The Lexile Framework for Reading:

 Lexile text measures are available for JourneyForth books to assist parents and teachers in the goal of developing strong and discerning readers.

 A Lexile measure is based on two strong predictors of how difficult a text is to comprehend:

 A Lexile measure also evaluates factors such as font size and clarity as well as the amount of white space on the page.

 A Lexile measure will be between a low of 0L or BR (for beginning reader) to a high of 2000L (L for Lexile).

 An individual reader’s Lexile range is 100L below to 50L above his Lexile measure.

 When the reader and text measures are both used, a teacher or parent may do the following:

 The Lexile measure of a book refers only to its text difficulty, not to its content or quality.

-The following products (available from bjupress.com) show Lexile scores on test results when all reading sections are completed.
+The following products show Lexile measurements on test results when all reading sections are completed.

-All achievement results for Primary 1–Task 3 will show a Lexile measure in bold on the middle left side of the results.
+All achievement results for Primary 1–TASK 3 will list a Lexile measure in the top section of the student’s Profile with Objectives report.